- Length 2 year full-time

 Advice to students: Courses in some areas of biology may require prior learning equivalent to first year undergraduate Chemistry.
 Requirements for particular courses included in this discipline area must be discussed with the degree program convener prior to enrolment

-A Bachelor degree or international equivalent in a cognate discipline with a minimum GPA of 5.5/7 and the approval of an identified supervisor for the research project/thesis.
+A Bachelor degree or international equivalent in a cognate discipline with a minimum GPA of 5.5/7.

 All applicants must meet the University’s English Language Admission Requirements for Students.

 Applicants with a Bachelor Degree or Graduate Certificate in a cognate discipline may be eligible for up to 24 units (one semester) of credit.
 Applicants with a Graduate Diploma or Honours in a cognate discipline may be eligible for up to 48 units (one year) of credit.
 Note, however, that it is unusual to receive more than one semester of credit in the Master of Biological Sciences (Advanced).

 Students must achieve a minimum 70% average mark in the first 48 units of coursework and have the approval of the supervisor for the research project.

 Biology, Biomedical Sciences, Biochemistry, Genetics, Evolution, Ecology, and Plant Sciences.